hdert/hdert.com/README.md

 1. Get out your wallets
 2. and money to dance
-3. open your minds because we're
+3. open your minds 'cause we're

 # Selling France